ProvableHQ/aleo-js/README.md

 >> let account = new Account()

+// Get the account's address
 >> account.address().to_string()

 >> let connection = new NodeConnection("http://localhost:4130") // Or your node's IP or domain

+// Associate the account to the new NodeConnection
 >> connection.setAccount(account)

+// Get all the ciphertexts for the setted account
+>> connection.getAllCiphertexts()

+// Get and log all the unspent ciphertexts for the setted account
 >> connection.getUnspentCiphertexts().then( (cyphers) => console.log(cyphers))

+// Get, decrypt and log all the unspent ciphertexts for the setted account
 >> connection.getUnspentCiphertexts().then( (cyphers) => console.log(account.decryptRecord(cyphers[0]).to_string()))

+// Get the node's latest block height
+>> connection.getLatestHeight()

+// Get a transaction by its id
+>> connection.getTransaction("at1handz9xjrqeynjrr0xay4pcsgtnczdksz3e584vfsgaz0dh0lyxq43a4wj")

+// Get a block by its number
+>> connection.getBlock(1)
 ```

 ## Extra Aleo Tools